satyasripathi/assessment-test/README.md

 Enter a name for your Event Hub (e.g., user-login).
 Click Create.

-3.Get the Kafka Connection String
+3. Get the Kafka Connection String
 Go to Event Hub Namespace → Shared Access Policies.
 Click on RootManageSharedAccessKey.
 Copy the Connection String - Primary Key (needed for Kafka clients).

-4.Update Your Docker Compose to Use Azure Event Hub Modify your docker-compose.yml file to use Azure Event Hubs instead of a local Kafka broker.
+4. Update Your Docker Compose to Use Azure Event Hub Modify your docker-compose.yml file to use Azure Event Hubs instead of a local Kafka broker.

 5. Update Kafka Consumer Code
 Modify your Kafka consumer (e.g., consumer.py) to connect to Azure Event Hubs.

-Next Steps
-Connect Event Hub to Azure Data Lake or Azure Functions for further processing.
-Deploy the Kafka producer in Docker as well.

-6.Deploy the Kafka Containers
+6. Deploy the Kafka Containers

 2.What other components would you want to add to make this production ready?
 Add Schema Validation with Confluent Schema Registry: Enforce data schema validation to avoid bad or missing data with Avro/JSON Schema.